vegarringdal/ProteusXMLDrawing/README.md

 # ProteusXMLDrawing

-Experiment on trying to take dexpi xml and convert to drawing using svg/or canvas lib
+Experiment on trying to take dexpi xml and convert to drawing using [Paper.js](http://paperjs.org/)

+> Feel free to open a [discussion](https://github.com/vegarringdal/ProteusXMLDrawing/discussions) if you have ideas/question

 [demo link](https://vegarringdal.github.io/ProteusXMLDrawing)

-See spec folder under public for more info

 Info/issues/missing/notes :